 See our ten ways to step back in time in London below…

 Got a nostalgic craving for bonbons, coconut ice and sherbet lemons?
 Hope & Greenwood in Covent Garden sell all these and more, packaged so prettily you almost can’t bring yourself to gobble them (almost, we said).
+Update: their Covent Garden store is closed, but you will be able to keep buying their retro confectionery at other stores soon, as well as via their website.

 Every luxury hotel worth its salt in London puts its own twist on the traditional Edwardian afternoon tea.
 Nibble on sweetly-crafted Stella McCartney dresses and Mulberry bags in cake form at the Berkeley Fashion Tea, or go even more quirky at the Sanderson’s Alice in Wonderland-inspired tea.
 Here, there are sandwiches on rainbow-coloured bread and lollies that turn from hot to cold in your mouth.